 In fiduciary claims for money damages in DC fiduciary litigation, class actions are generally inappropriate.

-Supreme Court to review standards for fund underperformance lawsuit.
-The Supreme Court has granted certiorari in (agreed to hear) Anderson, Winston, et al. v.
+The Supreme Court has granted certiorari in (agreed to hear) Anderson, Winston et al. v.
 Intel Corp.
 Inv., et al., litigation challenging the prudence under ERISA of the investment by two Intel defined contribution plans in (plaintiffs claim) “costly and underperforming hedge and private-equity funds.”
-This case promises to be critical to how courts handle underperformance litigation – cases in which plaintiffs challenge the prudence fiduciary/committee investment decisions based on a retrospective (“rear view mirror”) analysis of the targeted plan funds vs. other investment options.
+This case promises to be critical to how courts handle underperformance litigation – cases in which plaintiffs challenge the prudence of fiduciary/committee investment decisions based on a retrospective (“rear-view mirror”) analysis of the targeted plan funds vs. other investment options.

 Only “illegal” investments are per se prohibited.